The Foodlink Community Farm

 Through our urban agriculture programming, Foodlink collaborates with schools and community organizations in our service area to build teaching and community gardens, and to offer garden-based education.

-- Foodlink’s Lexington Avenue Farm is one of the largest urban agriculture sites in the City of Rochester.
+- The Foodlink Community Farm is one of the largest urban agriculture sites in the City of Rochester.

 - The community garden now provides space for 65 families to grow approximately 6,000 pounds of food for their households each year.

-- Each year, Lexington Avenue urban farming operations grow an average 2,000 pounds for Foodlink’s programs.
+- Each year, our commercial operations grow an average 2,000 pounds for Foodlink’s programs.

 - Despite COVID-19 impacting Foodlink’s volunteer operations in 2020, over a dozen volunteers still donated approximately 250 hours of time to the farm!